- Arts Trail member

 8 Centre St. Picton Ontario

 Picton offers excellent shopping facilities, live theatre, fine heritage homes and public buildings, a beautiful harbour and marina as well as six municipal parks including the grand Macaulay Heritage Park.
 As the seat of government for Prince Edward County, Picton houses the District Court and Land Registry Office.
 Incorporated in 1837, Picton is Prince Edward County’s Town.
 Prior to that date, the separate villages of Picton and Hallowell Bridge occupied opposite sides of Picton Bay.
 Named after General Sir Thomas Picton, Wellington’s second-in-command at the Battle of Waterloo, the Town of Picton has a rich history.
-It was here that Sir John A. Macdonald managed a law office for his uncle, Lowther P. MacPherson.
+It was here that Sir John A. Macdonald managed a law office for his cousin, Lowther P. MacPherson.
 Also see history of Picton’s castles (photos of Rickarton Castle and Castle Villenueve in the photo gallery above) Picton Business Directory Where to Stay Where to Shop Where to Eat Grocery & Convenience Beer, Wine & Liquor Gas Stations Favourite hangout from Tee Durning ☞ The little park on Hill Street overlooking the Prince Edward Yacht Club.
 Attractions The Regent Theatre Picton Harbour The Crystal Palace Macaulay Heritage Park Sir John A Macdonald life-sized sculpture Bird House City Dog Park Picton Walking Circles Public Parks & Playgrounds Youth […]

 Woodcrafters can help you from start to finish, from finding a lot, to designing and building, through to landscaping.
 Full design & construction of new homes & additions Serving Prince Edward County for over 30 years Proud member of Prince Edward County Construction Association Registered with Tarion Warranty Corporation For all your building and renovating needs!